The Land Development Division of Community Development consists of two sections: Plan Review and Development Inspections.

-The Plan Review Section works closely with Gwinnett County , Georgia Soil & Water Conservation Commission , Georgia Environmental Protection Division and United States Army Corps of Engineers to ensure all new development and redevelopment projects have adequate and authorization to protect both soil and water resources.
+The Plan Review Section works closely with Gwinnett County , Georgia Soil & Water Conservation Commission , Georgia Environmental Protection Division and United States Army Corps of Engineers to ensure all new development and redevelopment projects are authorized and that both soil and water resources are protected.
 Contacts for all applicable approvals can be found on the last page of the LDP Handbook.
 These approvals must be obtained before a Land Disturbance Permit will be issued by the City of Peachtree Corners.

 Development Inspections ensure all land disturbance permitted projects are following the approved plan and maintain compliance with environmental and development regulations in the field.

 The Development Department will conduct a pre-construction meeting after the plans have been approved and before the permit is issued.
 At the pre-construction meeting, the contractor, owner or engineer will meet with City Staff to discuss development inspections, record keeping, stormwater sampling and sediment control compliance.
 The permit issued at the pre-construction meeting is the Initial Phase Erosion Control Permit.

 A full Land Development Permit will be issued once the City receives the 7-day Inspection letter from the Design Professional on the Approved Plans.
 Until a full LDP is given, the contractor is only authorized to put in initial phase Best Management Practices.

 Land Development Inspections